Accessories Bicycles Parts Specials Tools

 Prepare the following preliminary sub-assemblies:

-3. Smear grease in the channels of the dust cap of the left-hand ball cup and the driver and in The recess of the right-hand ball ring.
+• Smear grease in the channels of the dust cap of the left-hand ball cup and the driver and in the recess of the right-hand ball ring.
 Do not use grease anywhere else.

-1. Hold the axle in a vice, with the smaller slot uppermost, and fit the low-gear clutch sleeve with its flange on top.
+1. Hold the axle in a vise, with the smaller slot uppermost, and fit the low-gear clutch sleeve with its flange on top.

-5. Slip the indicator rod out of the axle (the low-gear clutch key will now stay in position) and put the axle back in the vice.
+5. Slip the indicator rod out of the axle (the low-gear clutch key will now stay in position) and put the axle back in the vise.

 6. Fit the primary planet cage complete.

-12. Fix the axle in thc vice again and make sure that the clutch slides quite freely on the axle when the indicator chain is moved up and down.
+12. Fix the axle in thc vise again and make sure that the clutch slides quite freely on the axle when the indicator chain is moved up and down.

 13. Fit the thrust collar, making sure that both slots fit over the flats of the axle key.
 Add the thrust washer.